PostHog/posthog.com/contents/blog/product-management-at-posthog.md

 - **Provide feedback** & ensure product quality: We want to both build new product features and ensure we’re constantly raising the bar.
 We do this by doing continuous quality testing, dogfooding our own product, and challenging engineers to sand the rough edges even in the smallest ways.
 We’re also always on the lookout for remote edge cases that are easy to miss.
 - Help **set up metrics and challenge continuous tracking**: Building things is rewarding in its own right, as you can very clearly see and judge your output.
 It’s tempting to ignore actual numbers informing you whether what you build is actually successful or not - but remember, it’s about outcome, not output.
 Even if you created the most amazing product with the smoothest experience, if no one’s using it or they’re using it incorrectly, it’s a failure (and a learning).
 As the Product Team, we’re constantly challenging ourselves and engineers to set up the right metrics that measure actual progress towards our goals.
 Doing this right also contributes more context for the next product iteration.

-A note on removing blockers.
-It is typically the responsibility of a PM to remove blockers for the engineering team.
+> **A note on removing blockers:**
+> It is typically the responsibility of a PM to remove blockers for the engineering team.
 As a dev, you come to your daily standup, mention that you’re blocked because stakeholder X has not sent you something you need, and the PM goes to raise hell all around to get you unblocked as quickly as possible.
-When you have a very strong and autonomous engineering team, this doesn’t need to happen at all.
+> When you have a very strong and autonomous engineering team, this doesn’t need to happen at all.
 As an autonomous engineer I own my features, if I get blocked I’ll go do whatever I need to do to get myself unblocked.
 At best Product provides some context on who to talk to or suggestions on how to get unblocked.

 ## Benefits & Results